Evaluating and preparing the jawbone for dental implant placement.

-A primary factor affecting the long-term success of a dental implant is the suitability of the bone in the region in which it’s been placed.
+Because the long-term success of a dental implant is so dependent on the suitability of the bone in the region in which it’s been placed, before laying plans for a patient’s procedure the treating dentist must first:

 - Evaluate the quantity (bone volume) and quality (bone density and architecture) of the tissue in the region of the planned implant.